xianglusoc/xianglusoc.github.io/index.md

 ## Works under review and in progress

 - Lu, Xiang.
+“Discursive Construction of the Chinese Nation: A Topic Modeling Analysis of the Shifting Themes of ‘Zhonghua Minzu’ in Chinese Official Media, 1946-2023.”
+(In preparation)

+- Lu, Xiang.
 “The Impact of National Pride and Migrant Skill Level on Attitudes Toward Emigrants: Evidence from a Survey Experiment in China.”(Under review)

 - Lu, Xiang.
 “Shifting Tides in the Majority Group’s Attitudes Towards Affirmative Action in Higher Education Admission: an Online Survey Experiment in China.”
 (Under review)